mcfrank/openscience_tutorial/datasets/README.md

-There are two datasets stored here that we use in the tutorial:
+There are 3 datasets stored here that we use in the tutorial:

 ## `mental_abacus_data.csv`